 Prerequisite — 75% average in Algebra I and Geometry

-This full-year course aimed at exposing students to the world of coding.
+This is a full-year course aimed at exposing students to the world of coding.
 Coding, the language of the future, is used in every piece of technology.
 The course is intended for students with no previous background and teaches how to code in a fun and accessible way.
 Through a series of learning modules, including example code, video tutorials, quizzes, programming challenges, and applied programming exercises, this course teaches the foundations of computer science.
 The course equips students with the programming fundamentals to learn any programming language.
 The course also focuses on the problem solving and critical thinking skills required to properly code—skills that will benefit students in all of their future endeavors.
 Students will demonstrate their understanding through turning in assignments that require them to create their own code to perform a required task.